Runbook Examples

 Step 1: Confirm Rollback Needed

-- Verify the issue is deployment-related
+- Verify issue is deployment-related

-- Get approval if needed
+- Get approval if required

-- Note the problem for post-mortem
+- Note the problem for review

 Step 2: Identify Previous Version